samebchase/hash-set/README.md

 ##### hs-to-list : ```hash-set -> list```

-Creates a list containing all the elements of the hash-set
+Creates a list containing all the elements of the hash-set.

 ```lisp
 HASH-SET> (hs-to-list (list-to-hs (alexandria:iota 10)))